 The Daily Sucker provides current examples of sucky web design techniques.

-Alfred Sung Eyewear - An Example of Bad Web Design for July 31, 2014
+St. Joseph's College New York - An Example of Bad Design for November 19, 2014

 The Worst Websites of 2011-2005